 Patients with DePuy ASR hip implants, recalled in 2010, are making their way to trial.
 DePuy is a subsidiary of Johnson & Johnson, and they are defendants in a type of class action known as multidistrict litigation (MDL).
 There are over 6,000 lawsuits, about 4,000 in a federal Ohio court, and another 2,000 spread out in various state courts.
 There were over 93,000 hip implants recalled.
+August, 2013 update: we have won one and lost of one of these cases.

 The hip implants were recalled because they are metal-on-metal implants, and doctors are finding out that the grinding of the metal joints causes metal debris to get loose, harm tissue, and enter the bloodstream.
 Additionally, the hip implants are failing at a higher rate than other types of implants.